dmfs/express/README.md

 This library aims to provide a simple declarative way of generating JSON text.
 It allows you to express yourself directly in JSON, using Java notation.
 It's meant for use cases when you need to create JSON texts without having to parse the same document type.
 A common use case is sending data to a JSON based API.

-Parsing JSON text is currently not supported although it might be added later on.
+Parsing JSON text is currently not supported, although it might be added later on.

 Note, the interfaces defined in this library may be subject to change.
 However, this is not considered an issue when using this in production, because it's unlikely that you need to implement any of the interfaces of this library yourself.